maryi/CSCW-Project/ActivityLog.md

 * Make a review of GitHub -specially for new users
 * Review the project ideas from the google docs -Project presentations and written report are due on Oct.
 14th
+  * Validate our idea project with Peggy or Eirini.
+  * Define roles and responsabilities with respect to the project.
+  * What should we include in the project presentation? how long should it be?
+  * What should we include in the in the written report?